 ColorOS and Android Pie on board

 On the Realme X you will find the latest version of Color OS (6.0) with Android Pie (9.0) , as on the Realme 3 Pro.
-Although, strangely, in the device settings is specified as Android Oreo.
+Although, strangely, in the device settings it is specified as Android Oreo.
 But rest assured, the design and features are indeed those of the latest Android version.